 If you have questions or comments feel free to contact me.

-My name is Danielle Hollenbeck (soon it will officially change to Danielle Moeller as I was recently married) and I am very excited to be the new Student Support Coordinator at Thompson Middle School.
+My name is Danielle Moeller and I am one of the two Student Support Coordinators at Thompson Middle School.
 Prior to taking this position, I taught 7th/8th grade math for 10 years at Carpentersville Middle School in CUSD 300.
 Additionally, I acted as an Assistant Principal at Parkview Elementary for two years and returned to Carpentersville Middle School as an Assistant Principal for the last three years in CUSD 300.
 I am very much looking forward to this next chapter of my career.

 I am a graduate of Illinois State University, where I received my Bachelor's Degree in Elementary Education with endorsements in Math and Language Arts.
 In 2014, I attained my Master's Degree in Educational Leadership from Aurora University.

 Outside of school, I enjoy spending time with my family.
-My family consists of my husband, Mark, my 13-year-old daughter, Katie, and my 9-year-old daughter, Addison.
+My family consists of my husband, Mark, my 14-year-old daughter, Katie, and my 10-year-old daughter, Addison.
 We also have four fur babies that are our cats named Major, Lightning, Moo Moo, and Molly.
-Two of them are kittens and were just adopted during quarantine so we are still getting all of them acclimated with each other.
 In addition, we spend a lot of our time at cheer competitions as my oldest is an all-star cheerleader.
 She has been cheering since she was five years old so the gym family is an extended part of our family.
 We currently reside in Yorkville, IL.